-- B. Class Attendance Policy.
+- 1. James D. Halderman.
+Automotive Technology Principles, Diagnosis and Service Pearson Publishers 2016 5th Edition (with on-line curriculum) - 2.
+Pen or pencil, and notebook for note taking and assignments - 3.
+Safety Glasses, and Hearing Protection sufficient for course length. - B. Class Attendance Policy.
 Students are expected to attend all classes in order to be successful in a course.
 The student may be administratively withdrawn from the course when absences become excessive without notice.
-Excessive absences means 4 (four) or more absences for any reason.
+Excessive absences mean 4 (four) or more absences for any reason.
 Two (2) tardies will count as one absence.
 Leaving class without notifying your instructor is considered an absence, regardless of the time you left.
-Excessive absences cause you to miss key points of a class and show you are not reliable-dependable for employment. - When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
+Excessive absences cause you to miss key points of a class and show you are not reliable-dependable for employment.

+When an unavoidable reason for class absence arises, such as illness, an official trip authorized by the college or an official activity, the instructor may permit the student to make up work missed.
 It is the student's responsibility to complete work missed within a reasonable period of time as determined by the instructor.
 Students are officially enrolled in all courses for which they pay tuition and fees at the time of registration.
 Should a student, for any reason, delay in reporting to a class after official enrollment, absences will be attributed to the student from the first class meeting.